nf-osi/jobs/monitor_annotations/README.md

 - How each studyFileView is checked:
     - If no files, don't do anything
     - If files present, check for core required annotations (e.g. `assay`)
-- Make list of the subset of files without required annotations
+- Reference which folders have files without required annotations
 - Get user id(s) who uploaded the data
-- Send email to user with list of files
+- Send email to user with folders referenced

 ### Secrets and env vars